anne04/multiFusion/README.md

 This command will run the multimodal fusion model that takes MRI scans (image array) from three different modalities: ADC & HBV scans, and T2W prostate (masked by additional mask), extracts features from each modality separately (Convolution Neural Network), fuses them together (Multi-Layer Perceptron) to get an integrated feature embedding, and finally predicts the time to BCR (Multi-Layer Perceptron).
 The parameter --conv_dimension=2 performs 2D convolution, but user can use --conv_dimension=3 for running a 3D convolution for feature extraction.
 Other available parameters can be found in the User Guide.
 This step additionally runs K=5 fold cross-validation, and produces the performance, i.e., the C-index for each fold and case-by-case study reports.
 This step outputs the following:

-1. Logs (loss curves) will be saved under 'wandb/' and 'output/' directories by default.
+1. Logs (loss curves) will be saved under 'wandb/' (offline mode) and 'output/' directories by default.
+You can sync the wandb outputs to your wandb account later for visualization of loss curves.
 2. Best snapshot of the trained model will be saved under 'model/' directory.
 3. The C-index for each fold and case-by-case study reports are generated in 'output/<model_name>_fold_vs_c_index_report.csv' and 'output/<model_name>_case_by_case_report.csv' respectively.

 Some sample outputs are provided under the "sample_output" directory in the repository.